ChristianSi/lytspel/INSTALL-USE.md

 To install the Lytspel converter locally, two steps are needed:

-1. Make sure you have `pip3` (sometimes just called `pip`), the Python package installer for Python 3, on your system.
+1. Make sure you have `pip` (sometimes called `pip3`), the Python package installer for Python 3, on your system.
 2. Use it to install Lytspel itself.

-If you have Python 3.5 or newer on your system, `pip3` should already be included with it.
+If you have Python 3.9 or newer on your system, `pip` should already be included with it.
 Otherwise, please [download and install](https://www.python.org/downloads/) the latest Python version.

-Once you have Python and `pip3` available, simply type
+Once you have Python and `pip` available, simply type

-    pip3 install lytspel
+    pip install lytspel

 to install the Lytspel converter.

-In some installations, the command may be named `pip` instead of `pip3`.
+In some installations, the command may be named `pip3` instead of `pip`.
 In that case you'll have to adjust the invocation accordingly.
-But please make sure that the used `pip` supports Python 3 rather than 2 (check the output of `pip --version`).

 ## Usage